Baloch Students Organization: Fragmentation and reunification: 1977–2006

 In February 2006, noticing the fragmentation arising from political party affiliations, all the factions came together and united into a single organization.
-The resulting BSO eventually came to be called BSO–Azad ("free BSO"), signifying that it is not affiliated to any political party.
-However, the organization does support Khair Bakhsh Marri, the Baloch Liberation Army and the armed struggle of Brahamdagh Bugti.
+The resulting BSO eventually came to be called BSO – Azad ("free BSO"), signifying that it is not affiliated to any political party.
+However, the organization does support Khair Bakhsh Marri, the Baloch Liberation Army (BLA), and the armed struggle of Brahumdagh Bugti.

-The National Party and Balochistan National Party then started their own student wings and gave them the name of BSO.
-They are referred to as BSO–Pajjar and BSO–Mohiuddin respectively.
+The National Party (NP) and Balochistan National Party (BNP) then started their own student wings and gave them the name of the BSO.
+They are referred to as BSO – Pajjar and BSO – Mohiuddin respectively.

-BSO–Azad is now considered the most influential political group in Balochistan.
+BSO – Azad is now considered the most influential political group in Balochistan.

-BSO Azad
+BSO – Azad

-BSO–Azad was originally formed in 2002 from the members of BSO–Hayee who wanted to remain independent of political parties.
+BSO – Azad was originally formed in 2002 from the members of BSO – Hayee who wanted to remain independent of political parties.
 According to some commentators, it advocated armed struggle for an independent Balochistan.
 Allah Nazar Baloch, who later became a separatist fighter, was its founder-chairman when he was still a medical student.

-In 2003, BSO–Star, which was similarly made up of members seeking independence from political parties in BSO–Mengal, merged with BSO–Azad, and the combined organization was called BSO–Muttahida (or "BSO–United").
-More often, it was simply called "the BSO," recognizing its claim to be the main students organization.
-Malik Baloch and Imdad Baloch served as its chairmen till 2005.
+In 2003, BSO – Star, which was similarly made up of members seeking independence from political parties in BSO – Mengal, merged with BSO – Azad, and the combined organization was called BSO – Muttahida (or "BSO – United").
+More often, it was simply called "the BSO", recognizing its claim to be the main students organization.
+Malik Baloch and Imdad Baloch served as its chairmen until 2005.
 In March 2005, Imdad Baloch, and other activists were abducted from a flat in Karachi by security forces and tortured.

-In December 2005, the Balochistan conflict intensified with the Army starting operations in Dera Bugti and Kohlu.
-Following this, the BSO–Aman (the affiliated faction of BSO–Mengal) led by Amanullah Baloch and BSO–Hayee led by Asif Baloch also merged with BSO–Muttihada forming a united BSO.
+In December 2005, the Balochistan conflict intensified with the Army starting operations in Dera Bugti district and Kohlu.
+Following this, the BSO – Aman (the affiliated faction of BSO – Mengal) led by Amanullah Baloch and BSO – Hayee led by Asif Baloch also merged with BSO – Muttihada forming a united BSO.
 Bashir Zaib Baloch served its chairman from 2006 to 2011.
 He was followed by Zahid Baloch, who was allegedly abducted by unidentified gunmen in March 2014.

-The BNP and the NP, having lost their affiliated factions to the unified BSO, started new student wings and gave them the name of "BSO."
-The student wing of National Party is called BSO–Pajjar and that of BNP is called BSO–Mohiuddin.
-The unified BSO now calls itself BSO–Azad to distinguish itself from these student wings.
-However, it is not to be confused with the original BSO–Azad started by Allah Nazar.
+The Balochistan National Party (BNP) and the National Party (NP), having lost their affiliated factions to the unified BSO, started new student wings and gave them the name of "BSO".
+The student wing of National Party (NP) is called BSO – Pajjar and that of the Balochistan National Party (BNP) is called BSO – Mohiuddin.
+The unified BSO now calls itself BSO – Azad to distinguish itself from these student wings.
+However, it is not to be confused with the original BSO – Azad started by Allah Nazar Baloch.